What Is Local Search?

 Protect performance with:

-Final Thoughts: Local Search Is a Conversion Engine, Not a Map Feature
+Last Thoughts: Local Search Is a Conversion Engine, Not a Map Feature

 Local search works when intent meets confidence.

-When your business becomes a clearly defined entity, supported by consistent identity signals, reinforced by relevance-rich content, validated by reputation, and accelerated by technical performance, your visibility stops being fragile—and starts compounding.
+When your business becomes a clearly defined entity, supported by consistent identity signals, reinforced by relevance-rich content, validated by reputation, and accelerated by technical performance, your visibility stops being fragile, and starts compounding.

 That’s the point of Local SEO: not just to rank today, but to become the obvious local choice tomorrow.